MicrosoftDocs/security/zero-trust/adopt/prevent-business-damage-breach.md

 -
 -

-preventing business damage from a breach also involves a few related activities, including:
+Preventing business damage from a breach also involves a few related activities, including:

 -
 -